 Access to all data is critical to quality

-“It is very complementary to our data integration and data management portfolios because we giving our customers access to all of their enterprise data, not just the new emerging sources in the connected devices and mobile and streaming [but] also leveraging reference data, mainframe legacy systems and the legacy enterprise data warehouse,” said Yogurtçu.
+“It is very complementary to our data integration and data management portfolios because we are giving our customers access to all of their enterprise data, not just the new emerging sources,” she said.
+“We’re also leveraging reference data, mainframe legacy systems and the legacy enterprise data warehouse.”

 Adapting to change